 Using the notice, you can then file a lawsuit with a workplace discrimination lawyer, who can help you navigate the procedure associated with pursuing a case.

-If you’ve been a victim of gender discrimination in the workplace, contact our Tampa office to learn more about your options.
-We represent clients in cases involving violations such as discrimination, wrongful termination, and wage theft, and are available to help you determine what your next steps are.
+If you’ve been a victim of gender discrimination] in the workplace, contact our Tampa office to learn more about your options.
+We represent clients in cases involving violations such as discrimination, wrongful termination, and wage theft, and are available to help you.